yuanweixin/nimly/README.md

 Due to the limitations on loop iterations in the nim compiler vm (see maxLoopIterationsVM flag in the [nim compiler user guide](https://nim-lang.org/docs/nimc.html) for more info), parser table generation is offloaded to a separate executable `yexe` (otherwise the vm runs out of iterations and kills itself, plus it runs orders of magnitude slower than if logic is in a separate executable). `staticExec` to yexe is done in the `nimy` macro.
 If you make changes to `yexe` you need to run `dev_nimble_install.sh` to update the local version.

 The json parsing of debug/dot string is apparently too expensive for the nim vm, so `yexe` is also responsible for outputting to the file paths in `-d:nimydebug=<debug_path>` and `-d:nimygraphviz=<dot_path>`.
 It does return error to the caller of `staticExec` so error message surfaces as an unhandled exception during compile time.
 See `parsegen.nim` for details.

+If you are not modifying yexe, then it should already be installed for you when you install nimyacc, and should not cause issues.